mikeAdamss/platform/environments/ansible/README.md

 `ansible-playbook -i ./inventory/trial1.gcp.yml ./playbook.yml"`.
 Change `trial1` to the name of the environment you are orchestrating.

-**Note: until I sort the TODO earlier on this document, you'll need to have authenticated kubectl with the cluster of the environment you're specifying, as per baove section on "Setup kubectl cluster credentials".**
+**Note: until I sort the TODO earlier on this document, you'll need to have authenticated kubectl with the cluster of the environment you're specifying, as per above section on "Setup kubectl cluster credentials".**

 This command can also be used to (likely, though depending on the underlying issue) force an enviromments worth of infrastructure to a compliant "all lights are green" state as a quick fix in the event of any issues or outages.

  ## How it works

-The subset of out infrastrcuture you're running ansible against is defined within the relevent `./inventory` file.
-The approach is to filter by the environment label applied to each infrastructure component (these labels are by teraform during provisioning).
+The subset of out infrastructure you're running ansible against is defined within the relevent `./inventory` file.
+The approach is to filter by the environment label applied to each infrastructure component (these labels are by terraform during provisioning).

 When `playbook.yml` is called against this subset of infrastructure it will run each of the sets of instructions (roles) listed within.